Ever come across a product that says, “best for olive skin tone” and wonder exactly what that means?

 Avoid using medicated cleansers (such as those with salicylic acid) unless your dermatologist tells you to do so.

 DO NOT be tempted to use anti-acne face cleansers on oily skin as a preemptive strike against pimples.
-They can actually cause breakouts rather than prevent them.
+They can rather than prevent them. cause breakouts.

 Some of the best face cleansers for olive skin tone include Neutrogena Fresh Foaming Cleanser, Dior Prestige Satin Revitalizing Eye Crème, and clay face masks.